jcalz23/logo_detection_w281/README.md

 # Related work
 <!-- [(Back to top)](#table-of-contents) -->

 In general, logo recognition has used keypoint-based detectors and descriptions such as Bag of quantized SIFT features (BofW SIFT) [[1]](#1).
 BofW SIFT is a method in which a histogram of visual words by bucketing SIFT keypoints using Kmeans clustering algorithm.
 After this, 1-vs-all linear SVMs is used as classifier for logo recognition.
 In addition to BoW SIFT, Romberg and Lienhart [[3]](#3) use a feature bundling technique where individual local features are aggregated with features with their spatial neighborhood into bundles.
 Also, Romberg et al [[3]](#3) propose to index the relative spatial layout of local features on logo regions by means of a cascaded index.
-The

 While other methods of extracting features from an image are subpar comparing to BoW SIFT, we decided to include them for comparison purposes.
 In specific,

+Choras [[2]](#2) use general features that are application independent

 See [[1]](#1) and [[2]](#2) reference